Thursday, November 26, 2009

 Tuesday Twos-day

 We went back for our second day and were amazed by the number of people there.
 So many more than had been on the weekend.
 Not undoable, but a lot!
 We got there just as the dolphin show was starting and ran up to the stadium to take a gander.
 We got good seats, even coming in late.
 The dolphins were amazing, as you’d expect, but I was completely blown away by how high those things can jump!
 It was freaking incredible!
-Look how tiny the lady is in the picture.

 With a little while before meeting Boonini, we went on the simulated helicopter ride again, which True liked a lot better this time, knowing what was coming.
 The animals weren’t as great this time though.
 The polar bear wasn’t out and there were people in the tank with the belugas feeding them so they just hung out over there.
 Still cool, but not as great as the first day.

 Are you noticing the fantastic sun?
 With so many rays, we decided it had to be done.
 We were taking Trueby on the Atlantis ride.
-It’s a giant roller coaster with a couple steep curves, a 60 foot drop and a bunch of splash zones.
-Predictably, she was terrified, but took it like a trooper.
-I’m so awfully proud of her.
-The picture isn’t us, it’s her friend’s family later in the day.

 They went to scope some stuff while we went to lunch after, much better, and cheaper! today with wraps at a little corner tucked away.
 Afterward, we wanted to use our free ticket for the cable ride, but it was closed again.
 We took the alternative ride on the SkyTower and it was totally worth it.
 Just a giant rotating chamber that climbs an enormous pole and rotates to give a fantastic 360 view of the park and city.
 Really neat.
 Check how many people are watching the dolphins.
 Dang!